desec-io/desec-stack/docs/rrsets.rst

     RFC 4592, Sec.
 4.2.

 ``TXT`` record
-    The contents of the ``TXT`` record must be encloded in double quotes.
+    The contents of the ``TXT`` record must be enclosed in double quotes.
     Thus, when ``POST``\ ing to the API, make sure to do proper escaping etc. as required by the client you are using.
 Here's an example of how to create a ``TXT`` RRset with HTTPie::